EvanQuan/Dominion/Curse/EternalCurse.md

 - The card is put onto your deck no matter whose turn it is when is when Eternal Curse is trashed or Exiled.
-- You still trashed or Exiled Eternal Curse, even though you get it back.
+- You still trash or Exile Eternal Curse, even though you get it back.

 ## History